hrshcdry/blog/_data/blog/2020-02-20-fillerama.md

   Ouptput:

-  Original output is too big so I have only shown the first and last few epochs only.
+  Original output is too big so we have shown the first and last few epochs only.

   ```
   Epoch 1/20